creationix/topcloud/README.markdown

 High level application framework for Javascript (built on top of haml-js and modeled somewhat after SproutCore)

+I gave a 30 minute presentation to my local Ruby users group about TopCloud and related technologies.
+You can view it on [vimeo][]

 This framework is very much a work in progress.
 I'm giving a presentation on it at the local Dallas Ruby Group for October's meeting.
 I'll post a recording of the presentation if possible.

 The source code to my example site is at the node-topcloud-chat repo.